kalxas/rasdaman/doc/main/05_geo-services-guide.rst

         def validate(self):
             super(Recipe, self).validate()
-            if "time_crs" not in self.options or self.options['time_crs'] == "":
+            if "time_crs" not in self.options:
+                raise RecipeValidationException(
-                raise RecipeValidationException("No valid time crs provided")
+                    "No valid time crs provided")

             if 'time_tag' not in self.options:
+                raise RecipeValidationException(
-                raise RecipeValidationException("No valid time tag parameter provided")
+                    "No valid time tag parameter provided")

             if 'time_format' not in self.options:
+                raise RecipeValidationException(
-                raise RecipeValidationException("You have to provide a valid time format")
+                    "You have to provide a valid time format")

         def describe(self):
             """